SystemsApproach/ops/arch.rst

 configuration artifacts that are stored in a Config Repo and used during Lifecycle Management, and (b) initializes the newly deployed resources so they are in a state that Lifecycle Management is able to control.

-This is why we called out the "Aether platform" in Chapter 1:
-Resource Provisioning has to get the platform up-and-running before Lifecycle Management can do it's job.
+Recall from Chapter 1 that we called out the "Aether platform" as distinct from the cloud-native workloads that are hosted on the platform.
+This is relevant here because Resource Provisioning has to get this platform up-and-running before Lifecycle Management can do it's job.
+But in another example of circular dependencies, Lifecycle Management then plays a role in keeping the underlying platform up-to-date.

 Clearly, the “Install & Inventory” step requires human involvement, and some amount of hands-on resource-prep is necessary, but the goal